mgargard/mgargard-researchers/Readme.md

 1. `all researchers` Applied to an A tag.
 Used on links for the list-researchers page which points to all researchers resource.

 1. `all publications` Applied to an A tag.
-Used on links for the list-researchers page which points to all researchers resource.
+Used on links for the list-researchers page which points to all publications resource.

-1. `researcher` Applied to an A tag. is used on links that point to an individual researcher resource.
+1. `researcher` Applied to an A tag.
+Used on links that point to an individual researcher resource.

-1. `publication` Applied to an A tag. is used on links that point to an individual publication resource.
+1. `publication` Applied to an A tag.
+Used on links that point to an individual publication resource.